 Note that there is a variation in temporary image retention between units.

 OLED panels such as the C7 do have the possibility of experiencing burn in.
 You can see our investigation into this here.

 Due to the RGBW pixel structure, not all of the sub-pixels on at the same time.
 When displaying a purple image more of the sub-pixels can be seen.

 Like other OLED TVs, the C7 has an almost perfect response time.
 This results in almost no visible blur following moving objects.
 Unfortunately this means that low frame rate content may appear to stutter as there is no motion blur to smooth between the frames.

-The C7 doesn't flicker and instead shows each image for each frame.
+The C7 doesn't flicker to dim and instead shows each image for each frame.
 This makes motion appear slightly more smooth, but does result in some persistence blur (visible in the motion blur image).

 The LG C7P is judder free when movies are played via 24p sources like DVDs, Blu-ray players, and native streaming apps.
-To be able to display 24p content without judder, the 'Real cinema' option must be turned on and the 'TruMotion' option must be set to 'User' and both the 'De-Judder' and 'De-Blur' sliders set to zero (when set to 0, no soap opera effect will be added).
+To be able to display 24p content without judder, the 'TruMotion' option must be set to 'User' and both the 'De-Judder' and 'De-Blur' sliders set to zero (when set to 0, no soap opera effect will be added).

 When it come to movies playing via a 60p/60i source like cable boxes, the C7 was able to remove judder completely just by turning on the 'Real cinema' option.